0xk1f0/powerBot/README.md

 A do-it-all discord bot written in spaghetti python

+### What is integrated up to now

+- Basic Moderation Functions like user restricting and message deletion
+- Reddit fetching and Daily Posts to a specified channel via API
+- Spotify Playlist Archiving via API
+- waifu.pics fetching via API

 ## Usage

 > Don't forget to edit and rename the example `config.example` accordingly